biocore/qiime/doc/tutorials/otu_picking.rst

 	pick_otus:otu_picking_method usearch61

+The key output files are ``otu_table.biom``, the OTU table, and ``rep_set.tre``, the phylogenetic tree relating the OTUs in the OTU table.

 You can find an additional example using de novo OTU picking in :ref:`tutorial`.

 Closed-reference OTU picking
 ----------------------------